iskodirajga/buzzingpixel.com/system/user/content/software/ansel-craft/documentation/sections/04--templating/01--looping.md

 </pre>
 </div>

-Regardless of how you are getting your images, you are ultimately going to need to loop through Ansel’s images in just such a manner.
+When getting Ansel images, you are ultimately going to need to loop through them in just such a manner.